 Can Flower Bulbs Grow in Water?

-While most bulbs are grown in soil, the bulb itself is actually a storage unit with plentiful carbohydrates for growth and root forming cells.
+While most bulbs are grown in soil, the bulb itself is actually a storage unit with plentiful carbohydrates for growth and root-forming cells.
 The plants won’t last long but the fuel inside the bulb is enough to produce some foliage and flowers indoors for a period of time.
-The first step is to pick good healthy bulbs without any mold or
+The first step is to pick good, healthy bulbs without any mold or soft spots.
+The bulbs should be large and without blemish.
+If the bulb is not pre-chilled, use the following chart or give the bulb 3 months on average for chilling:

 - Daffodils – 12-15 weeks